zormandi/logcraft/README.md

 ## Integration with DataDog

-You can set up tracing with [DataDog](https://www.datadoghq.com/) by providing an initial context to be included in every log message:
+You can set up tracing with [DataDog](https://www.datadoghq.com/) by providing a global context to be included in every log message:

 ```ruby